 - There is a need for explicit policies inviting LGBTQ individuals to treatment programs, the creation of safe spaces, and clear anti-discrimination policies and language in treatment programs.

-Gearing treatment facilities, or aspects of programs, to treating specific groups within the LGBTQ community will help to reduce any sense of isolation, which can make mental health problems worse and lead to a relapse of substance abuse.
+Gearing treatment facilities, or aspects of programs, into treating specific groups within the LGBTQ community will help to reduce any sense of isolation, which can make mental health problems worse and lead to a relapse of substance use.